garrandall/popular-music-data/tracks/super-high-rick-ross-ne-yo.md

 only seen in magazines and calendars
 And I'm sitting with Miss October cuz my birthday's in October
-Strawberry and her RosÃ© on
+Strawberry and her Rosé on
 I can see it in her eye, cuz she wink and she toast me and later on we gonna mosy.. to a place where it's populated and get